openvinotoolkit/open_model_zoo/models/intel/yolo-v2-ava-sparse-35-0001/description/yolo-v2-ava-sparse-35-0001.md

 ## Use Case and High-Level Description

-This is a reimplemented and retrained version of the [YOLO v2](https://arxiv.org/abs/1612.08242) object-detection network trained with the VOC2012 training dataset.
+This is a reimplemented and retrained version of the [YOLO v2](https://arxiv.org/abs/1612.08242) object detection network trained with the VOC2012 training dataset.
 [Network weight pruning](https://arxiv.org/abs/1710.01878) is applied to sparsify convolution layers (35% of network parameters are set to zeros).

 ## Example